Lyrics for We've Got A Bigger Problem Now as interpreted by Ice

 Still you think it's natural

-Nigger knockin for the master race
+Nigga knockin' for the master race

-Still you wear a happy face
+Still you wear the happy face

 Welcome to 1984

-Are you ready for the Third World War?!?
+Are you ready for the Third World War?

 You too will meet the secret police